chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

   request, and try to discuss if it's really necessary to do before merging.
-If you can't come to agreement, one of you should bring other developers (individually or via chapel-developers_) into the conversation to get a broader opinion (one of the jobs of the reviewer is to serve as a proxy for other developers, or to bring those developers into the conversation if they feel unqualified to do so).
+If you can't come to agreement, one of you should bring other developers (individually or via chapel-developers_) into the conversation to get a broader opinion.
+One of the jobs of the reviewer is to serve as a proxy for other developers, or to bring those developers into the conversation if they feel unqualified to do so.

 .. _Test changes: